J-Curwell/portfolio-manager/README.md

 # portfolio-manager

-A simple tool for tracking and analysing the performance of an investment portfolio.
+A simple tool for tracking and analysing the performance of investment portfolios.

 ## Features and Usage